 AUPE also offers an annual four-day advanced Labour School.
-Members apply to their Chapter and Local to attend Labour School.
+Members apply online to attend Labour School.
 The Chapter and Local Executive will review the applications.
 As Component Officers, it is very important that you review the applications fairly - this is an advanced school for active members who will use their education to benefit others at their worksite, in their community, and in their union.